 Instructions

-- Place the crushed biscuits (use a food processor for this) and melted butter in a mixing bowl.
+- Place the crushed biscuits and melted butter in a mixing bowl.
+Mix together with a spoon until clumps form.100 g Digestive Biscuits, 100 g Ginger Biscuits, 80 g Butter

 - Press the biscuit mixture between 4 mini tart tins with removable bases (the tart tins need to be about 8cm wide).
 Use the back of a spoon to really compact the biscuits down.
 Place the tart tins in the fridge to set for a minimum of an hour but up to 48 hours before.
 You can also speed the process up by placing them in the freezer for 30 minutes if you prefer.
 (See below for an alternative to mini tart tins).

-- Carefully unmould the biscuit bases onto a serving platter and top each base with 2tbsp of lemon curd.
-Serve with cream and berries.
+- Carefully unmold the biscuit bases onto a serving platter and top each base with lemon curd.
+Serve with cream and berries.8 tablespoon Lemon Curd

 Notes